 As beorg works with files it is possible that a file edited in beorg is not the latest version. beorg keeps track of previous versions of files.
 If a remote change overwrites a local change then you’ll be alerted to this.
 You can then browse the saved versions and either revert or copy out the overwritten change.
 Where possible make sure that you don’t have unsaved files on your computer that you are going to edit in beorg.

-You can view and edit files in beorg.
+You can view and edit files as outlines in beorg.
 To show a file either swipe an agenda or todo item, or select the file itself from the files tab.

 A file is shown as an outline.
 An outline is an organised hierarchy of text.
 You may sometimes see items in an outline referred to as nodes.
 An item can contain other items, known as it’s children.
 A headline can also contain text.
 Here is an example of what beorg writes when you save a file you’ve been working on: